This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is a spontaneous miscarriage?

-A spontaneous miscarriage is the loss of a fetus (unborn baby) within the first 20 weeks of pregnancy.
+A spontaneous miscarriage is the loss of a fetus within the first 20 weeks of pregnancy.

-It may not be known what causes miscarriage.
-The following factors may increase your risk:
+The cause of your miscarriage may not be known.
+The following may increase your risk:

 - Poorly controlled diabetes, high blood pressure, thyroid disease, or sexually transmitted infections